Fermi surface transformation at the pseudogap critical point of a cuprate superconductor: Experiment

 \section{Experiment}

-To access the Fermi surface in the pseudogap phase---in a regime of doping and temperature free of other competing phases---we turn to the cuprate La$_{1.6-x}$Nd$_{0.4}$Sr$_x$CuO$_4$ (Nd-LSCO).
+To investigate the possibility of Fermi surface reconstruction below \ps, we turn to the cuprate La$_{1.6-x}$Nd$_{0.4}$Sr$_x$CuO$_4$ (Nd-LSCO).
 The critical doping \ps$ = 0.23$ that marks the onset of the pseudogap phase in Nd-LSCO has been well-characterized by transport \cite{daou2009linear,collignon2017fermi}, specific heat \cite{michon2019thermodynamic} and ARPES \cite{matt2015electron}.
 At $p=0.20$, a gap opens along the “anti-nodal” directions of the Brillouin zone ($\phi = \degr{0}$, \degr{90}, \degr{180}, and \degr{270}) upon cooling below \Ts$ = 75$ K, followed by an upturn in the resistivity; at $p=0.24$, ARPES detects no anti-nodal gap and the resistivity remains perfectly linear down to the lowest measured temperature.
-Note that the highest doping where X-ray scattering detects CDW order in Nd-LSCO is $p=0.15$ \cite{niemoller1999charge}.
-As with other cuprates \cite{adachi2001crystal,leboeuf2007electron,doiron2013hall,badoux2016critical}, the onset of CDW order in Nd-LSCO coincides with a downturn of the Hall coefficient toward negative values \cite{noda1999evidence}.
-At $p=0.21$ and $p=0.24$, the Hall coefficient remains positive at all temperatures and magnetic fields \cite{collignon2017fermi}, indicating that the quasiparticles responsible for transport (and hence ADMR) do not feel the influence of any remnant CDW order.
+Note that the highest doping where X-ray scattering detects CDW order in Nd-LSCO is $p=0.17$ \cite{gupta2020vanishing}.
+As with other cuprates \cite{adachi2001crystal,leboeuf2007electron}, the onset of CDW order in Nd-LSCO coincides with a downturn of the Hall coefficient toward negative values \cite{noda1999evidence}.
+At $p=0.20$ and above, the Hall coefficient remains positive at all temperatures and magnetic fields \cite{collignon2017fermi}.
+This suggests that the quasiparticles responsible for transport (and hence ADMR) do not feel the influence of any remnant CDW order at the dopings where we perform our measurements, in agreement with the absence of any CDW modulations detected by X-ray diffraction and the Seebeck coefficient at $p = 0.18$ and above \cite{michon:2018wiedemann, gupta2020vanishing}.

-To determine whether the FS is transformed at \ps we measure variations in the $c$-axis resistivity $\rho_{\rm zz}$ of Nd-LSCO at $p=0.21$ and $p=0.24$ as a function of the polar ($\theta$) and azimuthal ($\phi$) angles between the sample and an external magnetic field $\bm{B}$ (see \autoref{fig:phasedat}b, c, d)---a technique known as angle-dependent magnetoresistance (ADMR).
+To determine whether the FS is transformed across \ps we measure variations in the $c$-axis resistivity $\rho_{\rm zz}$ of Nd-LSCO at $p=0.21$ and $p=0.24$ as a function of the polar ($\theta$) and azimuthal ($\phi$) angles between the sample and an external magnetic field $\bm{B}$ (see \autoref{fig:phasedat}b, c, d)---a technique known as angle-dependent magnetoresistance (ADMR).
 These variations are determined by the three-dimensional geometry of the Fermi surface and the momentum-dependence of the scattering rate.
 The basic premise of ADMR is that the velocities of charge-carrying quasiparticles are modified by the Lorentz force in a magnetic field.
 Within the standard relaxation-time approximation, $\rho_{\rm zz}$ is given by Chambers' solution to the Boltzmann transport equation:

 where $\oint \!d^2\bm{k}$ is an integral over the Fermi surface, $\mathcal{D}\!\left(\bm{k}\right)$ is the density of states at point $\bm{k}$, $v_z$ is the component of the Fermi velocity in the $z$ direction, and $\int^{0}_{-\infty}\!v_z\!\left[\bm{k}\!\left(t\right)\right]e^{t/\tau}dt$ is an integral of $v_z$ weighted by the probability that a quasiparticle with lifetime $\tau$ scatters after time $t$~\cite{Chambers1952kinetic}.
 The magnetic field $\bm{B}$ enters through the Lorentz force, $\hbar \frac{d\bm{k}}{dt} = e~ \bm{v}\!\times\!\bm{B}$, which induces the quasiparticles into cyclotron motion around the Fermi surface (see \autoref{fig:overdoped}c).